MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-users-permissions.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: access, right, security ms.date: 03/16/2018
+ms.search.keywords: access, right, security ms.date: 05/24/2018
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: e7dcdc0935a8793ae226dfc2f9709b5b8f487a62
+ms.sourcegitcommit: 4fceff1a6cf728608a49182a9704f187d31767fe
-ms.openlocfilehash: 6d350a064f134c4c29938005fea966dec7cca142
+ms.openlocfilehash: 443c04799e9aa2b9aa4ede15006ecb5e9773ce6b
 ms.contentlocale: en-nz
-ms.lasthandoff: 03/22/2018
+ms.lasthandoff: 05/28/2018

 ---
 # <a name="manage-users-and-permissions"></a>Manage Users and Permissions
 To add users in [!INCLUDE[d365fin](includes/d365fin_md.md)], your company's Office 365 administrator must first create the users in the Office 365 Admin Centre.
 For more information, see [Add Users to Office 365 for business](https://support.office.com/en-us/article/Add-users-to-Office-365-for-business-435ccec3-09dd-4587-9ebd-2f3cad6bc2bc)

 Once users are created in Office 365, they can be imported into the **Users** window by using the **Get Users from Office 365** action.
-Users are assigned permission sets depending on the plan assigned to the User in Office 365.
+Users are assigned permission sets depending on the plan assigned to the user in Office 365.

 You can then proceed to assign permission sets to the users to define which database objects, and thereby which UI elements, they have access to, and in which companies.
 You can add users to user groups.
 This makes it easier to assign the same permission sets to multiple users.

 A permission set is a collection of permissions for specific objects in the database.
 All users must be assigned one or more permission sets before they can access [!INCLUDE[d365fin](includes/d365fin_md.md)].
 A number of predefined permission sets are provided by default.
-You can use these permission sets as already defined, modify the default permission sets, or create additional permission sets.

 Administrators can use the **User Setup** window to define periods of time during which specified users are able to post, and also specify if the system logs the amount of time users are logged on.

+Another system that defines what users can access is the Experience setting.
+For more information, see [Changing Which Features are Displayed](ui-experiences.md).

 ## <a name="to-assign-permissions-to-a-user"></a>To assign permissions to a user
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Users**, and then choose the related link.